synaptics-astra/doc/linux/index.rst

 Once the usbboot environment has been setup and the usbboot tool is running on the host PC, the Astra board will need to be placed into USB Boot mode.
-To do that press and hold the "USB-Boot" button the on the RDK board.
+To do that press and hold the "USB-Boot" button on the RDK board.
 Then press and release the "Reset" button.
 Be sure to hold the "USB-Boot" button long enough so that the board can reset and detect that the button is pressed.
-After booting into USB Boot mode the U-Boot prompt "=>" will be displayed in the serial console.
+After booting into USB Boot mode the U-Boot prompt "=>" will be displayed in the serial console or telnet session.

 .. figure:: media/usb_boot_output_win.png